 Search all content

 Clicking search all content brings you into the advanced search window where you can filter your search results to narrow down the results to exactly what you are looking for.

 Filter by product to display only the record types associated with a given product.
 You have the ability to further refine your results by record type and can see at a glance how many results are associated with each record type.

-Filter by record type to display only Releases, Features, Ideas, or any other record type in Aha! — this is useful when searching across multiple products to find something.
+Filter by record type to display only Releases, Master features, Features, Ideas, or any other record type in Aha! — this is useful when searching across multiple products to find something.

 Application and idea portal search

 The same search engine is used by both the application and when searching within idea portals for ideas of interest.
 However, they both have different default operations that you should be aware of related to searches on multiple words.

 Application default: When searching for two or more words without any boolean operators, it is an implied AND relationship meaning returned records will include all words in the search query.

 Idea portal default: When searching for two or more words without any boolean operators, it is an implied OR relationship resulting in returning records that contain at least one of the words.

 The different default operations is intentional.
 The OR operator default in idea portals is used to make it more likely that people will find related ideas.
 The search results are sorted by order of relevancy meaning that the results containing all words in the search will appear first in the result set followed by results that only match one word.
 The AND operator is used as the default within the application with the intent of providing a more narrowly focused and specific search result set.